aleppard/argus/README.md

 * Add ability to hit return twice to forward locally returned results directly to DuckDuckGo (e.g. if a locally returned result is not sufficient).
-* Add ability to specify a different default search engine than DuckDuckGo.
 * Custom bang commands.
 * Support more bang commands.
 * Improved math support.